Diabetes is a chronic but manageable condition in which the body struggles to control the levels of blood sugar.

 One serving is a medium-sized fruit, or a serving the size of a baseball.
-Smaller fruits like berries have a half-cup as the serving size.
+Smaller fruits, such as berries, have one-cup as the serving size.

-A half-cup is also the serving size for fruit that has been processed, such as applesauce.
-Fruit juice is also a half-cup serving size, which is half of a regular, 8-ounce glass.
-Dried fruits like raisins and cherries are 2 tablespoons per serving size.
+A half-cup is also the serving size for processed fruit products, such as applesauce and fruit juice.
+The serving for fried fruits like raisins and cherries is 2 tablespoons per serving size.

 Like vegetables, it's great for people to eat a variety of fruits to get their needed nutrients, as well as to enjoy their varied flavors.